 That establishes the claim. \(\square\)

 Our definition of \(\mathbf{z}_1\) above is not valid if \(\mathbf{y}_1 = \|\mathbf{y}_1\| \mathbf{e}_1^{(n)}\).
-Thankfully, there is another valid choice.
-We omit the details.
+Thankfully, there is another valid choice (prove it!).

 The upshot is that multiplying \(A\) by \(H_1\) introduces zeros below the diagonal in the first column.
 To see this, recall that one interpretation of the matrix-matrix product is that each column of the second matrix gets multiplied by the first one.
 By the Householder Lemma, applying \(H_1\) to \(A\) gives